 By that time I was so unconvinced of the existence of God that even the term “agnostic” didn’t feel appropriate anymore.
 But I didn’t declare myself an atheist.
 I still had a spiritual side.
 “Spiritual but not religious”, said my Orkut profile.
 Throughout all this existential crisis, however, I also liked to watch wildlife documentaries a lot, being a huge fan of channels like Animal Planet etc. This deeply influenced my reflections.
 I’ve always liked animals and, after enough time observing their behavior, it became harder and harder to not to see myself as just another species.
 It’s fascinating how their behavior is adapted to the environment just as their physical traits.

-With time, I started finding evolutionary explanations to most human emotions and behaviors as well, and to see clear parallels in the animal world.
+With time, I became increasingly interested in evolutionary psychology and started finding evolutionary explanations to most human emotions and behaviors as well, and to see clear parallels in the animal world.
 It becomes hard to see the concept of “justice”, “good” and “evil” as absolute, and emotions such as “love” and “altruism” as divine when all evidence shows they’re very natural, very biological instincts that gave us an advantage compared to our least cooperative competitors.
 Instincts that are present not only in humans, but in many other species.

 When discussing this topic, many people get emotional.
 Some prefer to not even entertain such thoughts — “What about love?
 It’s so beautiful!
 I don’t just love my children because it increases the chances of survival of my genes!”
 If you’re a theist, please bear with me and try to not get carried away by emotion.
 Love or, more generically, affection, is an instinct that connects relatives, couples in species with monogamic tendencies or even friends in highly social species.
 Why do you love your closest relatives?
 Because they share many genes with you.
 But this should by no means imply that this is a conscious reason.
 Love is the name we give to our subjective experience.
 To imply that caring for someone is a calculated decision would be denying the experience of love.
 Nobody is doing that.
 If an individual is born with the instinct to protect their family, and passes this gene along to their children, they will have a higher survival chance and more numerous offspring, making their descendants more numerous than other variations that lack the respective gene.
 How does the individual experience the instinct?
 By feeling affection towards their kin, suffering with their loss, etc.